 The ‘Big Idea’

-We will tackle inequality through working to protect our children and young people from County Lines, raising awareness of the threats and engaging children at a younger age to enable them to make informed choices.
+We will tackle racism and inequality through collectively working to address the over-representation of black boys in the youth justice system and tackle inequality by protecting our children and young people from risk, exploitation, County Lines, raising awareness of the threats and engaging children at a younger age to enable them to make informed choices.

-We are going to create vibrant and multi-purpose town centres that are welcoming and make people feel safe.
+We are going to create vibrant and multi-purpose town centres and neighbourhoods that are safe and welcoming to help people feel safe and be safer.

 How we will deliver our objectives

-The Violence, Vulnerability and Exploitation (VVE) Strategy will be one of the key strategies supporting delivery of community safety across the borough.
-This strategy is being refreshed early in 2020 and will contain shorter term targets for tackling our immediate crime challenges in line with the London Mayor’s priorities, but will also have a large focus on addressing fear of crime across the borough.
+The Community Safety, Violence, Vulnerability and Exploitation (VVE) Strategy will be one of the key strategies supporting delivery of community safety across the borough.
+This strategy contains the shorter term targets for tackling our immediate crime challenges in line with the London Mayor’s priorities, but will also have a large focus on addressing fear of crime across the borough.

 Next Steps

-During 2020 we are committed to engaging with more people in informing the Borough Plan.
+We are committed to engaging with more people in informing the Borough Plan.
 This will allow us to hear feedback about the priorities, gain information to support developing the actions to deliver our priorities and engage others to take lead roles in delivering these changes within the borough.
 We are determined that this engagement will be an ongoing rather than a one-off process and as such, we are eager to understand: where resident priorities lie; what may be “quick wins”; how we are able to collectively deliver against our more challenging ambitions; and how we gauge progress in improving the borough we care for.

 To ensure that we do this, we will be developing a partner engagement plan and a resident engagement plan, providing opportunities for more people to contribute towards the focussing and delivery of our shared aspirations for Harrow.